 Assistant Coach/Wide Receivers

-After a successful four-year playing career at Missouri University of Science and Technology, Brett Fischer enters his third season as an assistant football coach at Washington University in St. Louis.
-Fischer will serve as the wide receivers coach for the Bears.
+After a successful four-year playing career at Missouri University of Science and Technology, Brett Fischer enters his fourth season as an assistant football coach at Washington University in St. Louis.
+Fischer serves as the wide receivers coach for the Bears.